UoMCodeReview/forum/README.md

 ### Format of code reviews

-~~Ideally, the code review is carried out face to face, the developer and reviewer sitting together.~~
+Code review can either be carried out face to face or remotely.
+Face to face meetings are usually better where possible since it easier to work collaboratively when sitting together.

-If not possible, you can [do code reviews remotely](remote.md).
+If meeting in person is not possible, code review can be done remotely.
+We would reccomend a tool like Zoom or Microsoft Teams which at miniumum allows screen sharing.

 Typically, a code review starts with the author of the code walking the reviewer trough the code, explaining the details of the implementation.
 The reviewer(s) ask as many questions as they want until they feel they have a good understanding of the code.